This review of Outline by Rachel Cusk is written by Kim Reynolds in Ottawa, who has launched an indie publisher, Bookgiddy.

-Rachel Cusk I’ve never met.
-She lives here, in England, and has done so for a very long time, since her family relocated from Los Angeles: she was born in Canada in 1967 and they moved to the UK when she was seven.
-I recently had a conversation with a woman who denied repeatedly that Cusk could be Canadian.
+Rachel Cusk lives in England, and has done so for a very long time, since her family relocated from Los Angeles: she was born in Canada in 1967 and they moved to the UK when she was seven.
+In London I had a conversation with a woman who denied repeatedly that Cusk could be Canadian.
 Perhaps it was because Cusk’s name was so familiar, because she’d written about the break-up of her marriage in the press.
 Such as this Guardian article.
 Or because of her controversial memoir on motherhood: A Life’s Work: On Becoming a Mother (2001).
 Or because she left Canada before starting school and only got her Canadian birth certificate recently according to a 2015 MacLeans interview.

 Book Review by Kim Reynolds